-A legal malpractice action in Georgia can be based in contract1 or tort.2 A legal malpractice claim based on the tort of negligence requires proof of the following: 1) a duty exists by virtue of employment of the defendant attorney; 2) breach of the duty via failure of the attorney to exercise ordinary care, skill, and diligence; and 3) proximate causation of the damages claimed by the plaintiff.3
+A legal malpractice action in Georgia can be based in contract or tort.
+A legal malpractice claim based on the tort of negligence requires proof of the following: 1) a duty exists by virtue of employment of the defendant attorney; 2) breach of the duty via failure of the attorney to exercise ordinary care, skill, and diligence; and 3) proximate causation of the damages claimed by the plaintiff.

-There are no required formalities for the formation of an attorney-client relationship.4 A showing that "the advice or assistance of an attorney is sought and received in matters pertinent to his profession" is enough to establish employment.5 An attorney-client relationship can be implied from the conduct of the parties.6 Courts will look to the nature of the contacts with the attorney; whether the supposed client informed the attorney that the attorney's advice was being relied on; whether the attorney in fact offered any legal advice or assistance; and whether the attorney's representations or conduct reasonably induced the supposed client to believe the relationship existed.7 malpractice.9 The standard of care required by an attorney in the representation of his client is to use such skill, prudence, and diligence as lawyers of ordinary skill and capacity commonly possess and exercise.10 An attorney must exercise reasonable skill and diligence with regard to the business he performs.11
+There are no required formalities for the formation of an attorney-client relationship.
+A showing that "the advice or assistance of an attorney is sought and received in matters pertinent to his profession" is enough to establish employment.
+An attorney-client relationship can be implied from the conduct of the parties.
+Courts will look to the nature of the contacts with the attorney; whether the supposed client informed the attorney that the attorney's advice was being relied on; whether the attorney in fact offered any legal advice or assistance; and whether the attorney's representations or conduct reasonably induced the supposed client to believe the relationship existed.

+The test of whether a duty is owed is one of foreseeability.
+If an attorney volunteers to act or otherwise gives the plaintiff justifiable grounds for reliance, he may be liable for malpractice.
+The standard of care required by an attorney in the representation of his client is to use such skill, prudence, and diligence as lawyers of ordinary skill and capacity commonly possess and exercise.
+An attorney must exercise reasonable skill and diligence with regard to the business he performs.
+An attorney must exercise reasonable skill and diligence with regard to the